Balancing biodiversity and agriculture

 Is a land-sharing or a land-sparing strategy best for conserving southern African birds?
 These two strategies represent alternatives whereby conservation and production are integrated in space (“land-sharing”) or separated in space (“land-sparing”).
 Advocates of land-sparing suggest that although land-sharing is beneficial within farmland, if it reduces yield then a larger area must be farmed to meet any given production target.
-However, the merits of each strategy are still hotly debated, in part because this question is typically addressed by short-term field studies that ignore processes relevant to biodiversity occurring at longer and larger scales.
+However, the merits of each strategy are still hotly debated, in part because this question is typically addressed by short-term field studies that ignore processes relevant to biodiversity occurring at larger scales.

-Activities in 2016
+Activities in 2017

-- Teaching and training of Swazi and U. Florida students on field and research techniques.
+- Teaching and training of the University of Swaziland and University of Florida students on field and research techniques.